dcm4che-dockerfiles/slapd-dcm4chee/README.md

 ### `AE_TITLE`

-This is the name of Application Entity title of archive device.
+This is the name of the primary Application Entity title of archive device.
 Default value is `DCM4CHEE`.

-### `DICOM_HOST`
+### `ARCHIVE_HOST`

-This is the hostname of DICOM connection in archive device.
-The DICOM connection is referenced by the application entities of the archive.
-Default value is `dockerhost`.
+This is the hostname of the archive device.
+You have to specify the hostname of the docker host on which the Archive container is deployed, if the LDAP configuration is used by other applications to determine the hostname and DICOM and/or HL7 port to initiate TCP connections to the Archive.
+Default value is `127.0.0.1`.

 ### `DICOM_PORT`

-This is the port number of DICOM connection in archive device.
-The DICOM connection is referenced by the application entities of the archive.
+This is the port number on which the Archive is listening for DICOM connections.
 Default value is `11112`.

 ### `HL7_PORT`

-This is the port number of HL7 connection in archive device.
-The HL7 connection is referenced by the hl7Application of archive device.
+This is the port number on which the HL7 receiver of the Archive is listening.
 Default value is `2575`.

+### `STORAGE_DIR`

+This is the path to the directory - inside of the Archive container - where the Archive stores received DICOM objects.
+Default value is `/opt/wildfly/standalone/data/fs1`.

 ### `SYSLOG_DEVICE_NAME`

-This is the name of device used as audit record repository.
-Archive device emits audit messages to this device if audit logging is enabled.
+This is the device name of the audit record repository.
+The archive device emits audit messages to this device if audit logging is enabled.
 Default value is `logstash`.

 ### `SYSLOG_HOST`

-This is the hostname of device used as audit record repository.
-Archive device emits audit messages to this device if audit logging is enabled.
-Default value is `127.0.0.1`.
+This is the hostname of the audit record repository.
+You have to specify either the hostname of the docker host on which the Logstash container is deployed or - if the Archive container and the Logstash container are attached to the same network - the container name of the Logstash container.
+With default value `127.0.0.1`, audit logging is effectively disabled.

 ### `SYSLOG_PORT`

-This is the port number of device used as audit record repository.
-Archive device emits audit messages to this device if audit logging is enabled.
+This is the port number on which the audit record repository is listening.
 Default value is `8514`.

 ### `SYSLOG_PROTOCOL`

-This is the protocol set to device used as audit record repository.
-Archive device emits audit messages to this device if audit logging is enabled.
+This is the protocol used to emit audit messages to the audit record repository.
+Enumerated values: `UDP` or `TCP`.
 Default value is `UDP`.

 ### `KEYCLOAK_DEVICE_NAME`

-This is the name of keycloak device used in conjunction with the emission of audit messages for authentication events of secured version of archive.
+This is the device name of the Keycloak Authentication Server.
+It specifies the emission of audit messages for authentication events.
 Default value is `keycloak`.

 ### `SCHEDULED_STATION_DEVICE_NAME`